konflux-ci/konflux-qe-definitions/common/tasks/rosa/hosted-cp/README.md

 [Here](../../../integration-test/rhtap/rhtap-installer/pipelines/hcp-cluster-test-pipeline.yaml) is an example about how to use tasks to provision/deprovision ROSA HCP cluster.

 ### Secrets
-You need to create a secret including the following data in Konflux, and pass its name to tasks as parameter `hcp-secrets`
+You need to create a secret including the following data in Konflux, and pass its name to tasks as parameter `aws-secrets`

 * AWS_ACCOUNT_ID
 * AWS_OIDC_CONFIG_ID